-Section 2 describes the international literature on the placement decision, and section 3 considers various challenges and difficulties in modelling this decision.
-Section 4 summarises the different definitions of the placement problem used in previous research, while section 5 attempts to identify the factors associated with different definitions of out-of-home placement.
-Section 6 describes various aspects of the data used in these studies and how these can complicate comparisons between studies.
-Finally, the conclusions appear in section 7.
+"Literature" describes the international literature on the placement decision, and "Modelling Challenges" considers various challenges and difficulties in modelling this decision.
+"Definition of the Placement Problem" summarises the different definitions of the placement problem used in previous research, while "Factors Leading to Out-of-Home Placement" attempts to identify the factors associated with different definitions of out-of-home placement.
+"The Data Used in Placement Studies" describes various aspects of the data used in these studies and how these can complicate comparisons between studies.
+Finally, "Conclusions" appear in the last section.

-2. Literature
+Literature

-Three previous papers have reviewed the literature on placement decisions (Jones, 1993, DePanfilis and Scannapieco, 1994 and Lindsey, 1992a), but these are almost 20 years old, and only use evidence from the USA.
+Three previous papers have reviewed the literature on placement decisions (Jones 1993; DePanfilis and Scannapieco 1994; Lindsey 1992a), but these are almost 20 years old, and only use evidence from the USA.
 Sixty further studies have been published in subsequent years, and together with the earlier non-US studies, form a substantial body of unreviewed papers which are included in the present study.